 In 1979, the Sydney Cycling Club organised a criterium race in Sydney’s historic Rocks district to coincide with both the centenary of the Bicycle and Motor Club and the Festival of Sydney, the annual multicultural celebrations.
 Don and Botany Club members then [by illegally pulling down a few fences] opened up an better criterium venue in Maroubra’s Heffron Park, then a disused migrant hostel centre and now an Eastern suburbs racing institution.

 As members grew, some riders competed in open races, while our touring and social activities set us apart from other metropolitan clubs only interested in hard-core racing.

-Today, we are arguably the most friendly club in Sydney, providing five training rides a week, regular tours, frequent time trials and supporting club/open racing for riders willing and able to go the distance.
-Of about 320 members, aged from 21-75+, the majority are between 30-50.
+Today, we are one of the largest and arguably the most friendly club in Sydney, providing training rides six mornings per week, regular tours, frequent time trials and supporting club/open racing for riders willing and able to go the distance.
+Of about 450 members, aged from 21-75+, the majority are between 30-50.